juli9834/huset-kbh/wordpress/wp-includes/ID3/readme.txt

    getID3() is released under multiple licenses.
-You may choose from the following licenses, and use getID3 according to the terms of the license most suitable to your project.
+You may choose from the following licenses, and use getID3 according to the terms of the license most suitable to your Event.

 GNU GPL: https://gnu.org/licenses/gpl.html                   (v3)
          https://gnu.org/licenses/old-licenses/gpl-2.0.html  (v2)